 Trans fats (trans fatty acids).
 Trans fats may also contribute to inflammation in your body, which contributes to heart disease.
-These unhealthy fats should be kept to less than 1% of your daily diet, advises the American Heart Association.
+These unhealthy fats should be avoided, advises the American Heart Association.
 To lower your intake, avoid foods containing or prepared with partially hydrogenated vegetable oil or solid fats made from liquid oils through a process called hydrogenation.
 Fried fast foods, vegetable shortening, margarine, baked goods, and microwave popcorn are common sources of trans fats for many Americans, so read food labels, and ask questions when dining out.

 Instead, eating a diet that’s rich in these nutrients may help hair, skin, and nail health:

 Vitamins A and C. These two nutrients are extra good for your skin.
-You can find both in dark leafy greens, like Romaine lettuce.
+You can find both in dark leafy greens, like spinach.
 Orange vegetables, like carrots, sweet potatoes, and pumpkin are also packed with these vitamins.

 Vitamins, A, C, and E, plus selenium and Coenzyme Q10 are antioxidants that can benefit your skin.
 Get your start on healthy skin antioxidants with foods like beef, chicken, salmon, Brazil nuts, olive, soybean, and canola oils.
 Also look for them in citrus fruits, carrots, sweet potato, broccoli, fortified cereals, and eggs.